UWaterloo-ASL/LAS_Gym/Environment/README.md

 ## Step 1.
 Run the Simulating Scene in V-REP
 #### Method 1: with GUI (Better for visulizing behavior) ####
 1. Clone the whole repositry
-2. In V-REP: `File -> Open scene -> choose _LAS_Gym/LAS-Scenes/livingArchitecture_ROM_exhibit.ttt_ `
+2. In V-REP: `File -> Open scene -> choose LAS_Gym/LAS-Scenes/livingArchitecture_ROM_exhibit.ttt `
    * Notes:In this manner, you can visualize the interactions among LAS, Env and Visitor.
-However, this visualization will slow down interaction dramatically due to vision render.
+However, this visualization will slow down interaction due to vision render.
 We recommend you only use this method when you examine your agents' behavior.
-For other cases, please use **Method 2**.
+For other cases like training, please use **Method 2**.

 #### Method 2: without any GUI (Faster) ####
 1. Clone the whole repositry
 2. Open `Terminal` or `Command Prompt`
 3. Change directory to your vrep.exe.
 For example: `cd C:\Program Files\V-REP3\V-REP_PRO_EDU\`
 4. start V-REP via the command line: `vrep -h -s C:\LAS_Gym\LAS-Scenes\livingArchitecture_singleVisitor_nondistributed.ttt`

-Notes:
+   * Notes:
       * For details on starting V-REP via the command line, please visit [here](http://www.coppeliarobotics.com/helpFiles/en/commandLine.htm).
       * You can also add path of vrep.exe to environment variable.
 If there is error to load scene, please firmly follow **Method 2**.
       * Compared with **Method 1**, **Method 2** is faster.
 Therefore, this method is preferred when you training your learning algorithm.